droglenc/NCNRS349/resources/Syllabus-2015-alt.md

 ## Description

 A study of exploited populations of fish and other aquatic organisms.
 Theory and methods of defining fish growth, survival, mortality, abundance, and community interactions will be emphasized.
 Wisconsin, Great Lakes, and marine fisheries will be addressed.
-Prerequisites: BIO234, BIO242, [MTH107](http://derekogle.com/NCMTH107/).
+Pre-requisite BIO234, BIO242, [MTH107](http://derekogle.com/NCMTH107/).
 4 Credits.

 ## Learning Outcomes